RealToughCandy/learn-php-resources/README.md

 # learn-php-resources
 ## Spreading the word about PHP educational resources!

-> The elephant has entered the room. -Donovan
+"The elephant has entered the room." -Donovan

 _I'm accepting pull requests for this repo.
 Resources can be paid or free.
 Please follow the styling conventions (be sure to indicate paid or free) so I can accept your contribution._